aylinko/PersonalSite/work.md

 ### **Determining the Main Factors for Recidivism in Boston**
 <p> September - December 2018 </p>
 <p> MIT Capstone </p>
-**Tools Used:**  R, Tableau
+<br> **Tools Used:**  R, Tableau </br>

-•	Recidivism was analyzed and visualized by using a combination of prison and frisk data.
-The goal was to find out why recividism occurs
+Recidivism was analyzed and visualized by using a combination of prison and frisk data.
+The goal was to find out why recividism occurs    in Boston
-  in Boston

 ### **Imprisonment vs. Country Corruption & Government Type**